garethcmurphy/unstructured_metadata/PITCHME.md

 ### Kubernetes Deployment

-- Can test kubernetes deployment using minikube, wihout installing a full cluster
+- Can test kubernetes deployment using minikube, without installing a full cluster
 - Try it yourself!
 - Working minikube config at http://www.github.com/ScicatProject/localdeploy
 - RBAC disabled by default - can re-enable